 Getting practically ready

 A hypothetical first-timer: an Alabama-licensed pharmacist in Birmingham wants weekend relief work.
-Her checklist is short — confirm the license is active and clean on the Board's records, obtain or update an individual liability policy, gather identity and work-history documents, register with an agency, and complete its credentialing.
+Her checklist is short — confirm the license is active and clean on the Board's records, then register with an agency, which takes only a few minutes.
+From there the agency walks her through the rest, including liability insurance if she does not already carry a policy.
 From there, matching depends on availability and travel radius.
 Nothing in that sequence is difficult; all of it takes longer if started late.
 If that is the path you are on, you can register as a relief pharmacist here.

 Frequently Asked Questions